Adjectives vs Pronouns

 About two dozen intransitive French verbs require être as their auxiliary in the compound tenses and moods.
 Of these, eight can be used transitively, and when they are, two things happen.

-Verbs of perception indicate that the subject is using sight, sound, or touch to perceive something, whether object or action.
+Verbs of perception indicate that the subject is using one of three senses (sight, sound, or touch) to perceive something, which may be an object or an action.
 French has six common verbs of perception.

 While many French verbs require a specific preposition in front of a noun or infinitive, others don't - even when a preposition is needed in the English equivalent.

 The adverbial pronoun y can replace a place or the object of the preposition à.
-Y is most commonly equivalent to "there," but may also be translated by a preposition plus "it."
+Y is most commonly equivalent to "there" or "here," but may also be translated by a preposition plus "it."